 - Course fit: Used as a secondary or backup to course history, fit looks at certain skills that translate to success on the host course.

-The weighted model for this week is:
+The weighted model this week includes:

 - 25% SG: Approach

-- 15% Opportunities Gained
+- 15% GIRs Gained

 - 10% SG: Around the Green

 - 10% SG: Putting (Bermuda)

 This Week: Cognizant Classic

 - Date: February 29-March 3, 2024